hpcstruct:

 Applying hpcstruct

-to a measurement directory analyzes the application, all shared libraries referenced
+to a measurement directory analyzes the application as well as

 - binary